-If an employer receives a written request from an employee or a former employee, the employer must allow them to inspect their own time and wages records during their employment or after their employment has ceased.
+If an employer receives a written request from an employee or a former employee, the employer must allow them to inspect their own employment records during their employment or after their employment has ceased.
 The employee can also give written authorisation to another person to inspect the records on their behalf.

-Access to records includes being able to enter the employer’s premises for the purpose of inspecting time and wages records, and taking copies or extracts of those records.
+Access to records by the employee or their representative includes being able to enter the employer’s premises for the purpose of inspecting time and wages records, and taking copies or extracts of those records.

 Employers must provide access no later than the end of the pay period after the written request is received, or seven days after the request.

-The Industrial Inspectors at the Department of Mines, Industry Regulation and Safety are State Government officers with legal authority to access time and wages records for individual employees or groups of employees.
+The Industrial Inspectors at the Department of Mines, Industry Regulation and Safety are State Government officers with legal authority to require access to employment records for individual employees or groups of employees.
 This includes being able to enter any premises where records are kept for the purpose of inspecting those records, seizing the records or taking copies or extracts from the records.

-Industrial Inspectors use the time and wages records to check that employers are paying the correct wages and other employment entitlements.
+Industrial Inspectors use the employment records to check that employers are paying the correct wages and other employment entitlements.

-Records can be inspected during a routine workplace visit or as a result of a complaint by an employee or previous employee.
+Records can be inspected during a workplace visit, including where a complaint has been made by an employee or former employee.

 If an industrial inspector proposes to enter a location or premises principally used for habitation, the inspector must give the owner or occupier of the premises at least 24 hours’ written notice of the proposed entry unless: